Inklingo

 adjectiveB1general

-Choose 'habitual' when describing something that happens frequently or is a common practice for someone.
+Choose this word when 'regular' implies something that happens often or is a usual practice.

 A cozy illustration of a person in comfortable slippers standing next to a coffee machine on a kitchen counter, holding a favorite, slightly worn blue mug, depicting a typical morning routine.